droptables/CarbonGraphiti/README.md

 	-Threat Intel

 Tool is used to help explore the "Molecular Makeup" of malicous process activities.
 View threats in a new way in order to better threat hunting techniques and spot new indicators.
+More to come...